How to Get Into West Point

 It's recommended that you practice the fitness test ahead of time so that you're extra prepared when the big day comes.
 Historically, most candidates struggle with the basketball throw and the one-mile run, so you'll want to focus on those parts of the fitness test.

-Apply and Attend the Summers Leaders Experience (SLE)
+Apply and Attend the Summer Leaders Experience (SLE)

 West Point offers a taste of what being a cadet is all about during the Summer Leaders Experience.
 Offered to students in their junior year, this program, run by West Point cadets, allows hopeful applicants to learn valuable leadership skills while participating in practice cadet exercises.